Increasing children’s internet access through free BT hotspots

 - cannot afford the additional data needed to access educational resources or social care services

 - have access to a BT hotspot (coverage varies depending on where you live)

 How the scheme works

-We know this support is needed urgently, and we plan to make it more widely available as soon as we can.
+We know this support is needed, and we hope to make it more widely available as soon as we can.
 We’ll be in touch when we’re ready to bring you on board.